unstoppabledomains/dev-docs/partner/partner-integration-guides/mint-free-domains.md

 ```

 :::info
-The `your-public-api-key` placeholder in the code snippet above should be replaced with the public key gotten from the `Get Fingerprint Public Key` endpoint.
+The `FINGERPRINT_API_KEY` placeholder in the code snippet above should be replaced with the public key gotten from the `Get Fingerprint Public Key` endpoint.
 :::

 ## Step 5: Prepare Request Body